Hadokane/CCI_PP4_Radicool_Store/README.md

 - Users with CRUD functionality allowing them to edit Merchandise: Quantity and Size (if Clothing).

-    - Required Javascript for the above functions & AJAX to live update the values (quantity, size, subtotal, cart_quantity, etc.)
+    - Required Javascript for the above functions & AJAX to update the values (quantity, size, subtotal, cart_quantity, etc.) in real-time.

 ---